 Either way, making sure you have as much up-to-date documentation (both paper and mobile copies if possible) is advisable.
 Also be aware that some vaccines (not just Covid-19) have expiry dates when they are no longer considered to offer suitable protection so cross-reference that with the likely end date of your trip.

 There are pros and cons for booking single or return flights, largely depending on the length of your trip and how much flexibility you want with regards to the end of it.
 We’d suggest using Skyscanner to search for flights and where possible consulting a travel agency which has special deals for youth and student backpackers that don’t show up on flight comparison sites.
 Unfortunately STA Travel, which specialised in such trips, folded in 2020 but there may still be smaller agencies in your country which offer similar deals.

-We have a post on how to find the cheapest flights which you may find useful.
+We have a post on how to find cheap flights in Europe which you may find useful.
 Essentially being as flexible as possible with your dates is likely to yield the best prices and you may be able to find some bargain fares at this present time when people are still reluctant to travel.
 Many airlines also currently offer free rescheduling if your trip is affected by Covid-19 so be sure to check all the relevant T’s & C’s when you book.

 Getting Visas & Researching Entry Requirements

 Luckily a lot more countries these days are offering visas on arrival or ones that can be arranged online.
 Meanwhile if you’re fortunate enough to be from an EU country for example or from another with a more desirable passport, there are a large number of countries around the world that you can visit without any need for a visa at all.